DFHack/dfhack/README.rst

                  and are not flagged as tame), but you are allowed to mark them for slaughter.
 Grabbing wagons results in some funny spam, then they are scuttled.
+:stable-cursor:  Saves the exact cursor position between t/q/k/d/etc menus of dwarfmode.
+:patrol-duty:    Makes Train orders not count as patrol duty to stop unhappy thoughts.
+                 Does NOT fix the problem when soldiers go off-duty (i.e. civilian).
+:readable-build-plate: Fixes rendering of creature weight limits in pressure plate build menu.
+:stable-temp:    Fixes performance bug 6012 by squashing jitter in temperature updates.
+                 In very item-heavy forts with big stockpiles this can improve FPS by 50-100%
+:fast-heat:      Further improves temperature update performance by ensuring that 1 degree
+                 of item temperature is crossed in no more than specified number of frames when updating from the environment temperature.
+This reduces the time it takes for stable-temp to stop updates again when equilibrium is disturbed.
+:fix-dimensions: Fixes subtracting small amount of thread/cloth/liquid from a stack
+                 by splitting the stack and subtracting from the remaining single item.
+                 This is a necessary addition to the binary patch in bug 808.
+:advmode-contained: Works around bug 6202, i.e. custom reactions with container inputs
+                    in advmode.
+The issue is that the screen tries to force you to select the contents separately from the container.
+This forcefully skips child reagents.

 tubefill
 ========